-INFORMATION CONCERNING SOLICITATION AND VOTING .
-1
+INFORMATION CONCERNING SOLICITATION AND VOTING

-IMPORTANT INFORMATION ABOUT THE ANNUAL MEETING AND VOTING .
-2
+IMPORTANT INFORMATION ABOUT THE ANNUAL MEETING AND VOTING

-PROPOSAL NO. 1 ELECTION OF DIRECTORS .
-9
+PROPOSAL NO. 1 ELECTION OF DIRECTORS

 Information Regarding Directors

 Recommendation of our Board of Directors

 PROPOSAL NO. 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC

-ACCOUNTANTS .
-14
+ACCOUNTANTS

 Independent Registered Public Accountants, Fees and Other Matters

 Pre-Approval Policies and Procedures

 Recommendation of our Board of Directors

+PROPOSAL NO. 3 APPROVAL OF AN AMENDMENT TO OUR RESTATED CERTIFICATE OF

+INCORPORATION

+Recommendation of our Board of Directors

 CORPORATE GOVERNANCE

 Corporate Governance

 Director Independence

 Board Leadership Structure

 Board Diversity

 Director Nomination Process

-Communications with Our Board of Directors
+Communications with Our Board of Directors.

 Board Meetings and Attendance

 Director Attendance at Annual Meeting

 Committees of Our Board of Directors

 Board's Role in Risk Oversight

 Code of Business Conduct and Ethics

 Anti-Hedging Policy

 Director Compensation

-Non-Employee Director Compensation Policy .
-23
+Non-Employee Director Compensation Policy

-Rule 10b5-1 Sales Plans .
-25
+Rule 10b5-1 Sales Plans

 Limitations of Liability and Indemnification Matters

 Report of the Audit Committee of the Board of Directors

-EXECUTIVE COMPENSATION .
-28
+EXECUTIVE COMPENSATION

 Summary Compensation Table

 Narrative Disclosure to Summary Compensation Table

 Outstanding Equity Awards at 2021 Fiscal Year-End

-Employment Arrangements with Our Named Executive Officers .
-31
+Employment Arrangements with Our Named Executive Officers

 401(k) Plan

 Securities Authorized for Issuance Under Our Equity Compensation Plans

 TRANSACTIONS WITH RELATED PERSONS

-Series A preferred stock financing

 Series B preferred stock financing

 Agreements with our stockholders

 Participation in our IPO

+Participation in our Follow-On Financing.

 Registration Rights

 Indemnification Agreements

 Policies and Procedures for Related Person Transactions

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

 STOCKHOLDER PROPOSALS FOR OUR 2023 ANNUAL MEETING

 Stockholder Proposals Included in Proxy Statement

 Stockholder Proposals Not Included in Proxy Statement

 HOUSEHOLDING OF ANNUAL MEETING MATERIALS

-OTHER MATTERS .
-42
+OTHER MATTERS

+APPENDIX A - CERTIFICATE OF AMENDMENT TO OUR RESTATED CERTIFICATE OF

+INCORPORATION